(This post may contain affiliate links. Please read our disclosure policy for more information.)

 85. Spend the Night in an Archaeological Preserve

-Explore ancient Indian ruins, red-rock canyons, and orchards at this archaeological preserve in Cortez CO.
-Kelly Place Bed & Breakfast offers tent / RV camping and cabins as well as rooms in the main lodge.
-A full, country-style breakfast is included in all accommodations.
+Explore ancient Indian ruins, red-rock canyons, and orchards in Cortez, CO.
+Kelly Place Bed & Breakfast is located on an archaeological preserve that offers tent / RV campsites, cabins, and rooms in the main lodge.
+Accommodations include a full country-style breakfast.

 14537 Road G, Cortez

-If you found this guide helpful, make sure to save these fun and unique things to do in Colorado for later
+Click below to save these 85 fun and unusual things to do in Colorado!